-There will be a simultaneous effect on the accused driving rights, in addition to criminal penalties.
+There will be a simultaneous effect on the accused driving rights and criminal penalties.
 When drivers operate over the state limit for alcohol or fail to submit to drug tests, states grant their motor vehicle departments the authority to revoke their licenses.
 They can also impound vehicles and charge the driver for any expenses incurred as a result.
 What’s the best part?
 This happens before a DUI conviction.
 In most cases, a driver may seek a temporary driver’s license while arguing for their driving privileges to be restored in the meantime.

 Many states now require penalized drivers to use a car interlock system (also known as an ignition interlock), which tests a driver’s blood alcohol concentration (BAC) and immobilizes the vehicle if it detects alcohol.
-The driver will be responsible for the rental, installation, and maintenance of the interlock device, much as the car will be impounded.
+The driver will be responsible for the interlock device's rental, installation, and maintenance, much as the car will be impounded.

 What is an Ignition Interlock?